WinterKRALLe/NLP-sentiment-analyzer/README.md

 Natural Language Processing - sentiment analyzer
-Requirement can be installed with:
+Requirements can be installed with:
 ```python
 pip install -r requirements.txt
 ```
-Can be run with:
+Program can be run with:
 ```python
 python main.py
 ```